 Welcome to the Year 1 page

 Welcome to Autumn term in Year 1.
+The children have started to settle in well to a new environment and a new way of learning.
 We look forward to getting to know your children and progressing their learning through creative, fun and supportive learning.

 Year 1 team

-Miss Smyth is the Year 1 class teacher and Mrs Harper teaches the children on a Tuesday morning.
+Miss Smyth is the Year 1 class teacher and Mrs Feltwell teaches the children on a Wednesday afternoon.
 Ms Thompson supports the children all day.

 Autumn Term learning

-We will be exploring a range of traditional tales.
+We will be exploring a range of traditional tales like Hansel and Gretel and The Snow Queen.
 In writing, we will continue to encourage the children to use their phonics to spell words, and to use a word mat to learn the spellings of tricky words.
-We will focus on correct punctuation (capital letters, finger spaces, full stops, question marks and exclamation marks) when joining sentences to form longer pieces of writing.
-We always encourage the children to reread and edit their writing.
+We will also focus on the formation of their letters.

-The areas of maths we will be covering this term are to read, write and count numbers from 1 to 20 in numerals and words.
+We will be covering being able to read, write and count numbers from 1 to 20 in numerals and words.
 Identify and represent numbers using objects and pictorial representations including the number line.
 In addition and subtraction, children will represent number bonds to 20 and subtraction facts to 20.
 Recognise, name and identify properties of common 2-D and 3-D shapes.

 The children will learn about their bodies, being able to name and identify parts of the body and children will observe changes that happen across the seasons.